Graphic Design Careers

 Bachelor's Degree in Graphic Design

-- Multimedia Artists and Animators
+Multimedia Artists and Animators

 Multimedia artists and animators create computer illustrations and animated effects for print and web material.
 Many begin the design process with pen or paint and paper, then digitize their artwork for use in print and web design.
 These professionals may use Adobe Suite applications like Photoshop and specialized hardware such as drawing tablets.

 Well-suited for candidates who love to draw and paint, this role presents graduates with many opportunities to exercise their creativity.
-Illustrators work with different mediums to create artwork for children's books, murals, and other media.
-While some refine their designs with Photoshop, others use specialized software and a stylus from start to finish.
+Illustrators work with different mediums to create artwork for children's books, murals, and other types of media.
+While some refine their designs with Photoshop, others use software and a stylus from start to finish.